MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/4-tests.md

 > [!div class="checklist"]
 >
 > * Download the test suite
-> * Learn about the different section of the suite
+> * Learn about the different sections of the suite

-Next you would need the Test Suite to:
+You need the Test Suite to:

 * Verify that the dataset is uploaded correctly, and
 * Validate your connector.